wodeni/nimo-markdown-cv/README.md

 ## Generating PDFs in one command

 You can optionally integrate [jekyll-pdf](https://github.com/abeMedia/jekyll-pdf) to the package and automatically generate the PDF along with the HTML version.
 See more instructions in the [repo](https://github.com/abeMedia/jekyll-pdf).
+As of 02/07/2019, `jekyll-pdf` does not work well with this repo.